 | Anthropic | Claude Opus 4 | $15.00 | $75.00 | Most expensive |

 The math is brutal.
+What makes the pricing gap particularly painful is that benchmark differences between the cheap and expensive tiers have shrunk to single-digit percentages on most standard evaluations.
 A complex task costing $15 with GPT-5 costs roughly $0.50 with DeepSeek.
 That's a 97% cost reduction for comparable quality on most benchmarks.

 The Big Money Moves